 - Markha Valley Trek (6-7 days): This is the one that we chose because it combined hiking and landscapes with people and culture by incorporating homestays with families in villages along the way.
 For us, this combination is ideal and resulted in a trekking experience that exceeded our expectations.
 The Markha Valley Trek is also the most popular Ladakh trek and we’re told it can get crowded in the high season (July and August).
 If you travel to Ladakh during high season, take this into consideration and perhaps choose a less popular trek to avoid crowded trails and home accommodations.

-- Hidden Valleys of Ladakh, Zanskar Range (5-6 days, but can be extended): This trek takes you into the Zanskar range and through small villages throughout the valley area.
+- Hidden Valleys of Ladakh, Zanskar Range (9-10 days): This trek takes you into the Zanskar range and through small villages throughout the valley area.
 Camping gear is required as it’s not possible to do homestays for the entire trek.

 - Kharnak trek (15 days): Begins like the Markha Valley trek but continues further south for another week.
 A Ladakhi trekking guide told us this is one of his favorite treks.